 Rev Your Engine and Get Ready to Take on The Tail of the Dragon

 Most advanced riders take this on as a downhill run for the sheer excitement of it.
 The downhill run starts at Deal’s Gap Motorcycle Resort in North Carolina.
-The road meanders its way downward through a gut-tingling series of hairpin curves and natural beauty, both of which take your breath away.
+The road meanders its way down through a gut-tingling series of hairpin curves and natural beauty, both of which take your breath away.
 The run ends at a spot known as Parkway, Tennessee.
 Know your skill level as a rider and set your pace accordingly when you take on the Tail of the Dragon.

 Winding Roads You Won’t Want to Miss in Ohio

-If you want to go a bit off the beaten path, plan a ride on some of north central Ohio’s most winding roads.
+If you want to go a bit off the beaten path, plan a ride on some of north-central Ohio’s most winding roads.
 This is a road trip you won’t find detailed on many lists of popular winding roads for motorcycles, but it should be.
 It’s great for riding in groups when the riders have different skill levels.
 The relaxed route doesn’t give you the downhill road-racing sensation of spots like the Tail of the Dragon.
-Instead, it delivers breathtaking views, places to stretch your legs, some great places to shop and really good food.
+Instead, it delivers breathtaking views, places to stretch your legs, some great places to shop, and really good food.

 Mohican State Park